baliuzeger/blog/_posts/2021-08-20-HYL_ML_12_semi_supervised.md

 where $y^i$ is a vector of the probability distribution, i.e. softmax output, to all the classes of example $i$.
 The inner product is the total probability that example $i$ and $j$ are in the same class, so the whole term is the weight times the probability that $i$ and $j$ are not in the same class.

+Further discussion: By such definition of the smoothness, it seems that such definition lets all the unlabelled examples have a probability of 1 to a class and a probability 0 to the other classes, so there are no probability distributions anymore.
+I'm not sure whether such result is good and I should check it with some references.

 ## Better Representation

 去蕪存菁，化繁為簡。